aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ---
-title: Convert PowerPoint to PDF in Java
+title: Convert PowerPoint to PDF in JavaScript
 linktitle: Convert PowerPoint to PDF
 type: docs
 weight: 40